micmejia/bible-dump/NKJV/John/John 11.md

 As soon as she heard _that,_ she arose quickly and came to Him.

 ###### 30
-Now Jesus had not yet come into the town, but [^b]was in the place where Martha met Him.
+Now Jesus had not yet come into the town, but was in the place where Martha met Him.

 ###### 31
-Then the Jews who were with her in the house, and comforting her, when they saw that Mary rose up quickly and went out, followed her, [^c]saying, "She is going to the tomb to weep there."
+Then the Jews who were with her in the house, and comforting her, when they saw that Mary rose up quickly and went out, followed her, saying, "She is going to the tomb to weep there."

 ###### 32
 Then, when Mary came where Jesus was, and saw Him, she fell down at His feet, saying to Him, "Lord, if You had been here, my brother would not have died."